 When it is time to replace your HVAC system, consider switching to a ductless mini split.
 The super-efficient systems require less labor during installation, do not require air ducts and allow you to cool/heat your home in zones instead of the entire house.
 This can have a profound effect on your energy costs in a good way.

 So a door knob slammed through the wall after one too many times slamming the door.
 No need to call your handy contractor.
 You can easily fix a few holes in your drywall by injecting a setting compound (for smaller holes) or by cutting out the damaged sections and replacing them with new drywall (for larger ones).

 Salvaging used or leftover building materials is a great way to save a few dollars.
 Visit a nearby construction site and speak to the project supervisor.
 Often, they will allow you to dumpster dive for discarded materials.

 Not only is this good for your wallet, but also the environment by keeping it out of the landfill.
 In addition, used materials often have a unique patina, which could add extra appeal to your project.
-You might even be able to build a tiny house like one of these with repurposed materials.

 Get Rid of Your Laminate Floor